ihsn/SDCPractice/measure_risk.rst

 with an external dataset in which the same key exists will have a higher probability of finding a correct match than when a larger number of individuals share the same key.
-This can be illustrated with the following example that is illustrated in Table 4.1.
+This can be illustrated with the following example that is illustrated in :numref:`tab41`.

-Table 4.1 shows values for 10 respondents for the quasi-identifiers “residence”, “gender”, “education level” and “labor status”.
+:numref:`tab41` shows values for 10 respondents for the quasi-identifiers “residence”, “gender”, “education level” and “labor status”.
 In the data, we find seven unique combinations of values of quasi-identifiers (i.e., patterns or keys) of the four quasi-identifiers.
 Examples of keys